HizurosWoWAddOns/GatherMate2_ImportExport/README.md

 * [On Github](https://github.com/hizuro?tab=repositories)

 ## Disclaimer
 > World of Warcraft© and Blizzard Entertainment© are all trademarks or registered trademarks of Blizzard Entertainment in the United States and/or other countries.
 These terms and all related materials, logos, and images are copyright © Blizzard Entertainment.
-The author of this addon is in no way associated with or endorsed by Blizzard Entertainment ©